abarichello/bfheroesFesl/README.md

 ### Message types
 One of the keys in the FESLData key-value store is 'TXN'.
 This entry determines the message type.
 Depending on the message type, and whether the message is to or from the FESL server, other fields may be present in the FESLData.
-Response packets are always sent with the same Type and ID values as the query packet.
+Response Pkts are always sent with the same Type and ID values as the query Pkt.

 #### TXN = Hello, game client/server => FESL server
-This is the first packet that is sent when a FESL connection is made.
+This is the first Pkt that is sent when a FESL connection is made.

 |Key                       |Example value              |Note                           |
 |--------------------------|---------------------------|-------------------------------|